turingschool/front-end-curriculum/projects/module-1/library.md

   - Unskip the first test in `test/library-test.js`, and get to work passing the tests
   - Run `npm test test/library-test.js`
+  - Ensure that all of the skips are removed from the test file when you push up to GitHub.
   - Before moving on to the next iteration, take time to refactor your solutions.
 Is this the best approach to solving the problem?
 Is there a different way you could make the tests pass?

 ### Extension (not part of the project, just stuff to do if you get to it): Complete the Librarian tests
   - Unskip the first test in `test/librarian-test.js`, and get to work passing the tests
   - Run `npm test test/librarian-test.js`
   - This test involves using a class.
 It will require self-teaching in order to complete.
+  - Ensure that all of the skips are removed from the test file when you push up to GitHub.

 ## Self-Assessment